feup-infolab/docker-mocha/README.md

 - Docker CE
 - Node.js
 - Netcat
-- Linux or MacOS (see ... why windows is not supported)
+- Linux or MacOS (see [this](https://github.com/feup-infolab/docker-mocha/wiki/Windows-Support) to understand why windows is not supported)

 ## Support
 This module only supports **mocha** tests.
-No windows support is available either given the design architecture of docker in windows (see ...).
+No windows support is available either given the design architecture of docker in windows (see [this](https://github.com/feup-infolab/docker-mocha/wiki/Windows-Support)).

 ## Setup
 To setup docker-mocha the users need to first verify that the requirments are met.
 Then install it via npm ```npm install docker-mocha```.
 Additional setup steps are required as it follows